I3EM/QEM2022-Advanced-Scripting-Practical/src/1-extracting-pseudospectrum/pseudospectrum.md

 ## Getting Back Metadata

-If we want to get that metadata back, we will need the `tagGroupGetTagAs*` family of functions, specifically `tagGroupGetTagAsNumber` and `tagGroupGetTagAsImage`.
+If we want to get that metadata back, we will need the `tagGroupGetTagAs*` family of functions, specifically `tagGroupGetTagAsNumber` and `tagGroupGetTagAsArray`.
 `tagGroupGetTagAsNumber`, for example, is used as such:

 ```java